garrandall/popular-music-data/tracks/in-a-real-love-phil-vassar.md

 Yes, that's right.

 Well, I was 22, workin' double overtime.
-I was spendin' dollars an' makin' dimes.
+I was spendin' dollars and makin' dimes.
-We were overdrawn an' barely hangin' on.
+We were overdrawn and barely hangin' on.
 An' then one night you came to me,
 With tears in your eyes and the EPT and said:
 "Guess what?
 Yeah, baby ready or not."